 When To Spay or Neuter Your Cat

 It is important to discuss the best time to spay or neuter your kitten with one of our veterinarians.
-The procedure can be performed on kittens as young as eight weeks old.
+The procedure can be performed on kittens as young as 5 to 6 months old.
 General practice suggests having the spay or neuter surgery completed before the kitten is five months old.

 After the Surgery